Miri: Recent developments

 Petronas, a Malaysian national oil and gas company, was formed in 1974.
 As a result, a concession system was changed into production sharing contract system (PSC) between Shell and Petronas.
-All the foreign oil companies including Shell required to obtain licenses from Petronas.
+All the foreign oil companies including Shell required to obtain licences from Petronas.
 The first two PSCs were signed on 30 November 1976.
 Foreign oil companies are required to keep not more than 41% of the oil produced until their original costs are recovered.
 After a return of their investments, the oil companies will keep 30% of the revenue after all operating costs and oil royalties are deducted.
 Petronas also formed a company named Petronas Carigali Sdn Bhd which was directly involved in the exploration, development, and production of oil and gas in the country.
 Petronas also initiated the Baram Delta Gas Gathering (Bardegg) project which involves the collection and compression of gas from five fields, namely Betty, Bekor, Baram, Baronia, and West Lutong, located 10 to 45 km offshore from Miri.
 This is to ensure the minimisation of gas loss during oil production.
 Petronas and Shell are also involved in educational outreach activities such as awarding scholarships to deserving students.
 Both companies are also involved in Malaysian first rig-to-reef project, in an effort to preserve bio-marine life in the sea offshore Miri.
 In this project, an abandoned offshore platform was made to become part of the Siwa reef.
 Both companies also started to establish Piasau Nature Reserve in 2014.

 Miri Municipal Council has adopted the seahorse as the town's official symbol.
 It was proposed by the former Sarawak chief minister Abdul Taib Mahmud and introduced as part of the "I love Miri campaign" in 1994.
 The seahorse is chosen because of its distinctive figure with gentle and graceful motion.
 These characteristics describe multiple ethnic and cultural identities of Miri which live in peace and harmony with good values of life.
 It also denotes the location of Miri town near to the sea and coral reefs and the city status as a resort paradise.

 Miri was elevated to city status on 20 May 2005 and became Malaysia's tenth city.
 Miri is also the first town in Malaysia which is not a state capital to be granted city status.
 Miri City Day is celebrated each year on 20 May since it was declared by the past Chief Minister, Abdul Taib Mahmud.
 A time capsule containing news article of the day and a souvenir book was buried at Petroleum Science Museum at Canada Hill, Miri.
 The time capsule will be opened 100 years later on 20 May 2105.
 An effort has also been made to develop Miri as liveable resort city.